Seven Books That Made Me Fall in Love with History

 Unlike the other books I have mentioned thus far, Prescott’s History of the Conquest of Mexico is not a modern work.
 It was written in 1843, but it that is no mark against it.
 It is probably the most informative and thrilling narrative of Cortes’s conquest that has ever been penned.

-Prescott wrote in the years after the Mexican War, when the United States was rapidly expanding into the southwest and there was a considerable popular interest in the Hispanic heritage of the Americas.
-His work is fair, presenting the Spaniards as protagonists but without glossing over some of their less admirable quality.
+Prescott wrote in the years after the Mexican War when the United States was rapidly expanding into the southwest, and there was considerable popular interest in the Hispanic heritage of the Americas.
+His work is fair, presenting the Spaniards as protagonists but without glossing over some of their less admirable qualities.
 He also expresses sympathy for the Aztecs and their plight without glossing over their propensities to barbarism, either.

-History of the Conquest of Mexico is written in a genre called a “universal history” that doesn’t exist anymore.
-A universal history was a genre of history popular in the mid-1800s that covered, not only history, but geography, climate, flora & fauna, culture, and every aspect of a certain place in time.
-Prescott’s book thus not only serves as an excellent history of the conquest, but also gives you a thorough education in Mexican geography and Aztec culture.
+History of the Conquest of Mexico is written in a “universal history” genre that doesn’t exist anymore.
+A universal history was a genre of history popular in the mid-1800s that covered not only history but geography, climate, flora & fauna, culture, and every aspect of a certain place in time.
+Prescott’s book thus not only serves as an excellent history of the conquest but also gives you a thorough education in Mexican geography and Aztec culture.

 The Nazi Seizure of Power by William Sheridan Allen